We require an honours degree (minimum Upper Second) or overseas equivalent in:

 Months of entry

-The MSc is aimed at graduates with scientific training in fields as diverse as experimental psychology, cognitive neuroscience, neuroscience, physics, computer science, mathematics, medicine, psychology, neuroscience, pharmacology, engineering etc) interested in a career where brain imaging forms a major focus, or where the scientific and technological needs of brain imaging are addressed.
+Our course is aimed at graduates with scientific training in fields as diverse as experimental psychology, cognitive neuroscience, neuroscience, physics, computer science, mathematics, medicine, pharmacology, and engineering who are interested in a career where brain imaging forms a major focus, or where the scientific and technological needs of brain imaging are addressed.

-Designed specifically to provide the student with the skills to carry out cognitive brain imaging work in healthy individuals and in patient populations.
-Issues relating to the optimisation of fMRI and EEG data acquisition and analysis will be explored with focus on the cross-talk between the physics of the scanning environment, the psychology of the experimental design and the neuroanatomy and neurophysiology of the human brain.
+You will explore issues relating to the optimisation of fMRI and EEG data acquisition and analysis, with a particular focus on the cross-talk between the physics of the scanning environment, the psychology of the experimental design, and the neuroanatomy and neurophysiology of the human brain.

 Qualification and course duration